Ean Randolph

 Ean Randolph (born April 22, 1984) is a former American and Canadian football wide receiver.
 He was signed by the Kansas City Chiefs of the National Football League (NFL) as an undrafted free agent in 2007.
 He played college football at South Florida.

 Randolph was also a member of the Montreal Alouettes.

-Early years
+Early life

 Randolph was born in Plant City, Florida and attended Durant High School.
 He later attended Webber International University in 2004 and appeared in all ten games, leading the team with 50 receptions for 713 yards and four touchdowns.
 In 2005, Randolph transferred to the University of South Florida and majored in communications.

 While playing for the South Florida Bulls football team in 2005, Randolph appeared all 13 games, earning Big East Special Teams Player of the Year and first-team All-Big East honors.
 He led the Bulls with 47 receptions for 479 yards with a team-high four touchdowns.
 Randolph also led the Big East and finished fourth in the nation with a 14.8-yard punt return average, racking up 370 yards on 25 returns and one touchdown.